musicbutton

 (14) The position of one's own nature resulting from the proper approach is either dormant, calm or in a state of rapture.
 (15) Different angles result in different effects.

-(16) The threefold self control results in a higher insight in what came to pass in the past and what lies ahead.
+(16) The threefold self-control results in a higher insight in what came to pass in the past and what lies ahead.

-(17) Noises, motives and feelings which, crowding, are mingling, can be distinguished in the self control with which one gains insight in the noises caused by all living beings.
+(17) Noises, motives and feelings which, crowding, are mingling, can be distinguished in the self-control with which one gains insight in the noises caused by all living beings.

 (18) Impressions which, carried along in the self, surface, give insight in previous states of life.

-(20) Solely on that basis is one able to deal with that what in life is out of one's reach.
+(20) Solely on that basis one is able to deal with that what in life is out of one's reach.

-(21) By self-control relating to the form in which one dwells, is one able to suppress the force thereof and may, with the link to the light in the eyes broken, that light disappear.
+(21) By self-control relating to the form in which one dwells, one is able to suppress the force thereof and may, with the link to the light in the eyes broken, that light disappear.

 (24) One gains in strength by kindness and such.